-Linda has been volunteering as the Vice President with the CNA since 2015.
+Linda has been volunteering as the Vice President then President with the CNA since 2015.
 Prior to her work with us, she volunteered for Scouts Canada in multiple roles, the Riverbend Community Association as the VP of Activities, and while Secretary of the Parent Association for Dr. Oakley School where she was also the project manager for the building of a new playground.

 Linda’s professional experience is in business application requirements analysis & design, process development and technical writing.
 Linda left work in March of 2020, just as Covid-19 hit North America, and has been investing her time in the CNA.

 Louise is an independent marketing communications consultant and Secretary, Board of Directors of the CNA.